nm-l2tp/NetworkManager-l2tp/README.md

 ## Issue with blacklisting of L2TP kernel modules

-For compatibility with Microsoft L2TP servers (and with later kernel updates, other L2TP servers), L2TP kernel modules are required.
+go-l2tp's kl2tpd requires `l2tp_ppp` and `l2tp_netlink` kernel modules which
+will fail to auto-load if the  kernel modules are blacklisted.

-If you see the following error message, then chances are that the `l2tp_ppp` and `l2tp_netlink` kernel modules are blacklisted :
+If you are using xl2tpd and see the following error message, then chances are that the `l2tp_ppp` and `l2tp_netlink` kernel modules are blacklisted :
 ```
 xl2tpd[1234]: L2TP kernel support not detected (try modprobing l2tp_ppp and pppol2tp)
 ```

+For xl2tpd compatibility with Microsoft L2TP servers (and some other L2TP servers), L2TP kernel modules are required.

-`modprobe l2tp_ppp` (or `modprobe pppol2tp` for older kernels) can be used as a temporary workaround instead of the permanent blacklist removal as described below.
+`sudo modprobe l2tp_ppp` (or `sudo modprobe pppol2tp` for older kernels) can be used as a temporary workaround, but it is recommended to do a blacklist removal as described further which provides a permanent solution.

 The following is an extract from _"Enhanced security of auto-loading kernel modules in RHEL 8 "_ web page :